What Happens When You Inherit a House in the UK?

 • Take out a new mortgage on the inherited property in your name; bear in mind that the mortgage usually won’t start until after probate, once the property’s been officially released to you.
 Also, if you plan to let out the property, you’ll need a buy-to-let mortgage

-Inheriting a Buy-to-Let
+Inheriting a Buy to Let

 You’ll have to pay Income Tax on any rental income you make from an inherited property.
 You can find out more in: Tax on Rental Income - Guide for Landlords.